-Admittedly, I was one of these mothers at first.
-Trust me, it won’t happen.
+Admittedly, I was one of these mothers at first… but trust me, this won’t happen.
 First of all, your voice and smell are intimately familiar to your baby; he’ll know who you are.
 Second, there are many people who get ‘night nurses’ for their babies at home; this is no different.
-Third, and most important, if you’re sleeping at the hospital, how are you bonding with your baby at that moment?
+Third, and most important, if you’re sleeping at the hospital while your baby is in an incubator, how are you bonding with your baby at that moment?
 You’re not.
 You’ll be there when you’re awake, and if your baby needs care in the meantime, he’ll have a world-class staff available.

 3. Eat.
 Sounds simple, right?
 But between shuttling back and forth to the hospital and sleeping, or not liking the hospital food, eating may fall by the wayside.
 Bring your own food to the NICU if you need to.
 Ours had lounges and a “no food in the rooms” policy… but let’s just say the nurses always looked the other way when I took out my bagged breakfasts and lunches in the baby’s room.
 If you’re nursing or pumping, you’ll need the calories even more.

-4. Accept offers of help.
+4. Accept offers of help (and ask for what you need).
 If friends offer to make dinner, say yes.
 Don’t have friends offering?
 Perhaps your church or synagogue has a group that does this.
 Retract the orders for your mom to wait to visit until the baby comes home.
 If you have other children, send them to a friend or relative’s house if you need to.
 Accept rides to the hospital if you can’t yet drive.
 I was surprised that many of my friends didn’t even know my baby wasn’t home with me; if none of your friends has offered to help, perhaps they just don’t know what to offer.
 So tell them.

 5. Familiarize yourself with your baby’s care and don’t be afraid to ask questions.
 If you have no medical background at all, the array of monitors and medical terms can be confusing.
 If the nurse tells you that “his pulse ox is 96” and this sounds like a foreign language, stop the nurse and ask what this means.
 What’s pulse ox?
 What’s normal?
 Don’t be afraid to advocate for your child.
 “I know you’re telling me that my baby needs formula tonight, but I always thought breast milk was best.
 Is there any way we can try nursing too?
 Or is this just temporary?”
 Along with this is…